remotestorage/remotestorage.js/doc/js-api/base-client.rst

     }

-But when this change is pushed out by asynchronous synchronization, this change may rejected by the server, if the remote version has in the meantime changed from 'white' to  for instance 'red'; this will then lead to a change event with origin 'conflict' (usually a few seconds after the event with origin 'window', if you have those activated).
+But when this change is pushed out by asynchronous synchronization, this change may be rejected by the server, if the remote version has in the meantime changed from 'white' to  for instance 'red'; this will then lead to a change event with origin 'conflict' (usually a few seconds after the event with origin 'window', if you have those activated).
 Note that since you already changed it from